^

 • Conscientiousness and commitment in work, to the detriment of personal relationships.

-Anankast is demanding of others.
-If he occupies a leading position, then he achieves the unswerving implementation of all his rules and recommendations.
-In some cases, the patient does not accept the work of other people and tries to take everything upon himself.
-[15]
+Anancast is demanding of others.
+If he occupies a leading position, he ensures that all his rules and recommendations are followed without fail.
+In some cases, the patient does not accept the work of other people and tries to take everything upon himself. [ 15 ]

 Test

-There are several clinical test methods available to identify persistent personality disorders.
-So, during the diagnosis of anankastic disorder, the patient may be offered to undergo the following test:
+There are several clinical testing methods that can identify persistent personality deviations.
+Thus, during the diagnosis of anankastic disorder, the patient may be asked to undergo the following test:

-1. Increased anxiety (expectation of the worst, constant fear and irritability).
+1. Increased anxiety (expecting the worst, constant fears and irritability).

 • No